matteocorti/check_ssl_cert/README.md

       --dane 312                   Verify that a valid DANE-EE(3) SPKI(1) SHA2-512(1) TLSA record exists
-      --date path                  Path of the date binary to be used --debug-cert                 Store the retrieved certificates in the current directory
+      --date path                  Path of the date binary to be used -d,--debug                      Produce debugging output (can be
+                                   specified more than once)
+      --debug-cert                 Store the retrieved certificates in the current directory
-      --debug-file file            Write the debug messages to file --debug-time                 Write timing information in the
+      --debug-file file            Write the debug messages to file --debug-headers              Store the retrieved HTLM headers in the headers.txt file
+      --debug-time                 Write timing information in the
                                    debugging output
       --dig-bin path               Path of the dig binary to be used